-If you’ve got a mom that loves cheese, good food or local food, here’s a fun idea for a Mother’s Day activity.
+If you’ve got a mom who loves cheese, good food or local food, here’s a fun idea for a Mother’s Day activity.
 Take her on a cheese trail.
 When there are several dairies or creameries close to each other in one region, a trail is born.
 You can drive from one maker of local cheese to the next, tasting cheese at each stop.

 I love this idea because it’s something different and it really makes a fun day out of Mother’s Day.
 It’s also a fabulous idea for a mom-to-be because unlike heading out on a wine trail for Mother’s Day, she won’t need to be the designated driver for the event.